calebsakala/learning-machines/README.md

 # learning-machines
-A repository of my notebooks from Andrew Ng's Machine Learning Specialisation with Python.
+This is a repository of my notebooks from Andrew Ng's Machine Learning Specialisation with Python.
+The files have been renamed to make revision at later dates easier, as the knowledge they contain is valuable.